Skip to article frontmatterSkip to article content

 Instead of coding one of the Runge–Kutta or multistep formulas directly for a method of lines solution, we could use any of the IVP solvers from Chapter 6, or a solver from the DifferentialEquations package, to solve the ODE initial-value problem (11.2.5).

 The adaptive time integrators can all produce solutions.
-But, as seen in Demo 11.2.5, they are not equivalent in every important sense.
+But, as seen in Example 11.2.5, they are not equivalent in every important sense.
 Whether we choose to implement a method directly with a fixed step size, or automatically with adaptation, there is something crucial to understand about the semidiscrete problem (11.2.5) that will occupy our attention in the next two sections.

 11.2.3Exercises